Skip to content Skip to footer navigation

 While these are nothing to be sniffed at, CHOICE is seeing retailers have more sales throughout the year and the discounts on offer often rival most of those we see on Black Friday.

-Therefore, it's a good idea to follow your favourite brands on social media and sign up to their email newsletters, so you can catch and compare offers as they come through.
+There are ways to find out about sales from your favourite brands throughout the year, such signing up to their email newsletters or following them on social media, so you can catch and compare offers as they come through.

 Where can I get a bargain?